-No single merchant accounted for more than 10.0% of the Company's revenue during the years ended September 30, 2020, 2019 and 2018.
-The Company believes that the loss of any single merchant would not have a material adverse effect on the Company's financial condition or results of operations.
+No single customer accounted for more than 10% of the Company's revenue during the years ended September 30, 2021, 2020 and 2019.
+The Company believes that the loss of any single customer would not have a material adverse effect on the Company's financial condition or results of operations.

-The Company uses third party payment processors, three of which facilitate more than 10% of our processing revenues for the years ended September 30, 2020, 2019, and 2018.
+The Company uses third party payment processors, three of which facilitate more than 10% of our processing revenues for the years ended September 30, 2021, 2020, and 2019.